 Fireweed is a native, erect perennial forb growing four to six feet high on smooth green stems that are usually without branching.

 The leaves are alternate, on very short stalks or stalkless, linear - over 5x as long as wide, and thus resemble willow leaves hence the alternate common name of Great Willow Herb.
 The leaf surface is smooth with margins that are without teeth or with a few shallow indentations.
-The unique identifying part of the plant is the leaf vein system where the lateral veins do not reach the edge of the leaf but instead join an outer margin loop vein.
+An identifying characteristic of the plant is the leaf vein system where the lateral veins do not reach the edge of the leaf but instead join an outer margin loop vein.
 Fall color can be a brilliant pinkish-red.

 The inflorescence is a long terminal cluster of individually stalked flowers - a raceme.
 The stem of the raceme will usually turn a light reddish color like the fall leaves.